 8. TRENDnet AC2600 MU-MIMO – Best for Small Apartments

-First thing first, the feature which has made the AC2600 a darling of small apartment residents is Qualcomm Stream Boost Technology.
+Let’s talk first about the feature which has made the AC2600 a darling of small apartment residents–its Qualcomm Stream Boost Technology.
 Operating on its own, this technology measures the data consumption of each connected user separately, a feature which turns it into a hip home accessory.

-Afterward, based on the data it has collected – and just like a best router that it is - it allocates bandwidth to each device.
-That is, if you are using Facebook, you’d get less data (though it would be enough to browse Facebook) than a user who is playing online games.
+Based on the data it has collected – and just like you would expect in a "best” list router--it allocates bandwidth to each device.
+So, if you are using Facebook, you’ll get less data (though it would be enough to browse Facebook) than a user who is playing online games.
 In this way, the AC2600 manages to keep every user happy.

-Go into its management settings and you’d see how easily AC2600 is to manage.
-For, even if you aren’t a computing nerd, it easily lets you select settings i.e. Parental Controls and Guest networking.
-For the nerds, a visit to the Advanced Wireless Option will let them manage Firewall settings, Beacon Period and much more.
+Go into its management settings and you’ll see how easily AC2600 is to manage.
+Even if you aren’t a computer nerd, it easily lets you select settings like parental controls and guest networking.
+For the nerds, a visit to the Advanced Wireless Option will let them manage firewall settings, Beacon Period, and much more.

-If you like sharing, this router – in addition to a USB 3.0port, has a built-in bit torrent.
-Attach an external hard drive to the router, and the Bit torrent will download anything on your directive.
+If you like sharing, this router, in addition to a USB 3.0port, has a built-in bit torrent.
+Attach an external hard drive to the router and the bit torrent will download anything on your command.
 Furthermore, there is a USB menu which lets you access iTunes and FTP file sharing.

-Also, if you are a small apartment owner who just hates organizing things, you’ll love the four detachable antennas.
-Rated at 3dBi, all the antennas can be aimed by the user to increase signal strength.
-And if you think their performance is unsatisfactory, just unscrew and replace them.
+If you are a small apartment owner who just hates organizing things, you’ll love the four detachable antennas.
+Rated at 3dBi, all the antennas can be aimed to increase signal strength.
+If you end up thinking their performance is unsatisfactory, just unscrew and replace them.

 For small apartment residents who want to fill their space with Wi-Fi signals, the TRENDnet AC2600 is the best option.
 It has a brilliant throughput and gives you complete control over its settings.